 Recently I began to be curious as to how long, non-repetitive images might be handled when knitting on both Brother and Passap.
 The subject is not out of reach for punchcard knitters.
 In the early art-to-wear days when the options were for 24 or 40-stitch repeats, many artists joined punchcards in length to the desired height, and knit them in width + seam allowances, joining long panels together to form the large images, or hanging them as panels in tapestry format.
 One such artist was Nicky Hitz Edson.
 I have avoided working with such images since my bit knitter knit from screen days eons ago.
 Also, I always preferred DBJ variations on the Passap.
 I used the KRC function only in my very early Studio Electronic days, prior to acquiring the Passap or any of my Brother machines.
 Tools and machines available to me at present: 910 with EMS kit and Ayab software, old fashioned mylars also for the 910, an unknown capacity for accurate knitting “rehabilitated” 930 accompanied by img2track consultations for the moment with Tanya Cunningham, and Passap E6000 using technique 179.

 Reviewing some basics: the KRC function built into the 910 performs this separation automatically.
-It is the default dbj separation in Ayab, uses the built in KRC button with img2track on the 930.
+It is the default dbj separation in Ayab and uses the built-in KRC button with img2track on the 930.
 Repeats must be an even number of rows in height.